 THERE’S SOMETHING INHERENTLY RADICAL ABOUT PORTRAYING THE QUEER COMMUNITY IN ARAB COUNTRIES, ARGUABLY ONE OF THE MOST UNDERREPRESENTED COMMUNITIES IN THE WORLD.
 THE BEAUTY OF ART QUEER HABIBI HOWEVER, IS THAT SAID REPRESENTATION DOES NOT COME BY MEANS OF VICTIMHOOD NOR LEFTIST POLITICAL PROPAGANDA.
 INSTEAD, THE PSEUDONYMOUS ARTIST CHOOSES TO AFFECTIONATELY AND UNAPOLOGETICALLY DEPICT THE DAILY LIVES OF THOSE WHO LIVE IN A PLACE WHERE MOST WOULD RATHER THEY NEVER EXISTED.

 Do you consider yourself foremost an artist or an activist, or both?

-I've never considered myself an activist nor an artist.
-I don't even have an academic degree in painting, though I've played around with paints from a young age and I’ve always had different stories in my mind that I can recreate and make happen through paper and pencil - that's what happened to my project, ArtQueerHabibi.
-My sketches on LGBT in Eastern countries were collecting dust on shelves before I showed them to my friends, who encouraged me to make this project happen.
+My sketches about the LGBT community in Eastern countries were collecting dust on shelves.
+One day, I showed them to my friends and they encouraged me to make this project happen.
 I can't honestly tell about my contribution to activism, but if I'm somehow helping society by showing people's lives behind closed doors through the prism of my art, I'm really happy about it as an artist.